BjornFS/SIF-Tools/README.md

 ## Command Line Interface

-SIF-Toolkit includes several command-line tools for specific tasks.
+SIF-Tools includes several command-line tools for specific tasks.
 The files themselves can be explicitly written, or drag-and-dropped into the command line.
 Here are a few examples:

 - **Create a single plot, using one or more files:**